xsivan/gabot/index.md

 ---

 ### *Q&A System*
-People in dedicated channels can ask questions, vote for them (by responses).
+People in dedicated channels can ask questions, and vote for them (by responses).
 The voting results are displayed in Discord threads.
-If the question is answered, it can be "archived", i.e. moved to another designated channels.
+If the question is answered, it can be "archived", i.e. moved to another designated channel.

 ---

 ### *Deadlines*

-Functionality is focused on creating deadlines for credits, projects, assignments and any other events.
+Functionality is focused on creating deadlines for credits, projects, assignments, and any other events.
 In addition, you can cancel any date or view all active dates.

 ---